panmanio/panmanio.github.io/en/_posts/2021-04-23-setting-up-vim-for-blogging.markdown

 tags:   vim writing
 i18n:   2021-04-23_using_vim_for_blogging
 ---
 VIM is the editor I use for programming.
-It is known for it's power at writing code thanks to it's built in features and numerous plugins, but how does it serve for blogging?
-Let's investigate on how to improve it's default behavior.
+It is known for its power at writing code thanks to its built in features and numerous plugins, but how does it serve for blogging?
+Let's investigate on how to improve its default behavior.

 ## Spellcheck